Why Are Hackers After Your Email?

 - Use strong passwords and a password manager.
 The harder your password is to hack, the more secure your account.
 Use a password manager so you don’t have to remember your unique passwords.

-And if you have no idea what to do if your identity is stolen, consider signing up for Aura.
+And if you're flustered about what to do if your identity is stolen, consider signing up for Aura.

 Aura protects you and your family from all aspects of identity theft from hacked emails.
 With Aura, you get military-grade network and device protection.
 You also get top-rated credit and identity monitoring to keep your most important accounts safe.